avarvit/wlroots-kbdd/README.md

 keyboard layout reporting and switching via DBus commands.
 Currently supported compositors include only labwc.

+## Important compatibility note

+This version compiles only under bookworm.
+I am actively working to port it to trixie, and an update is due soon.
+Meanwhile, if you build the library on bookworm, it will execute on trixie with no issues.

 ## Install
 ```
 $ sudo apt update